-Combine all the ingredients, except the food coloring, in the bowl of a standing mixer fitted with the paddle attachment.
-Mix slowly until stiff enough to form peaks.
-The icing should be pure white and thick, but not fluffy and bubbly.
-If the frosting is overbeaten, it will get aerated which makes it harder to work with.
-If this happens, let the icing sit to settle, then use a rubber spatula to vigorously beat and smooth it out.
+Combine the confectioners' sugar, meringue powder and 3/4 cup water in a large bowl.
+Mix slowly with an electric mixer until stiff enough to form peaks; the icing should be pure white and thick, but not fluffy and bubbly.
+If the frosting is over beaten, it will get aerated which makes it harder to work with.
+If this happens, let the frosting sit to settle, and then use a rubber spatula to vigorously beat and smooth out the frosting.

 Copyright 2005 Television Food Network, G.P.
 All rights reserved.